Global Training Center

 • Also – there was a promise to work to avoid duplication (I VERY much hope this will be true)!

 5. As an aside passenger operations are changing as well with a focus on biometrics.
 Scary and cool at the same time.
 Some airports are in the pilot phase.
-Meaning, no passport, no ID, just stand and take a photo and its linked to government databases and your boarding pass to identify you.
+Meaning, no passport, no ID, just stand and take a photo and it’s linked to government databases and your boarding pass to identify you.
 What exactly is shared (hopefully only your photos) is not known to me, but, is taking us into the future.

-6. The trusted trader program is currently on phase 2 (which runs until 2018).
+6. The trusted trader program is currently in phase 2 (which runs until 2018).
 56 companies applied, 9 were accepted, and 7 participated.
 Supply chain security (CTPAT) + trade compliance (ISA) = Trusted Trader.
 CBP is hoping to roll out Trusted Trade in phases in 2019.

-It will look like: U.S. Customs and Border Protection (CBP) Customs-Trade Partnership Against Terrorism (C-TPAT) confirms that X CORPORATION (Business Type:ImporterExporter), Security Model Name: X CORPORATION – Importer is a Partner in the C-TPAT program at the certified or above status as of 08/31/2017.
+It will look like this: U.S. Customs and Border Protection (CBP) Customs-Trade Partnership Against Terrorism (C-TPAT) confirms that X CORPORATION (Business Type: ImporterExporter), Security Model Name: X CORPORATION – Importer is a Partner in the C-TPAT program at the certified or above status as of 08/31/2017.
 This email does not guarantee the status of the partner after this date, nor guarantee the partner remains a part of the program.

 Thank you,